 Know what’s normal

 The best way to know what is normal for you is to keep a record of when your period starts, how many days you bleed, whether the bleeding seems heavy or light and whether you notice cramping or other symptoms.
+(Many people use a menstrual tracking app for this – check your app store for one of the many free options.)
 Three months of keeping track should be enough to get an idea of what normal is for your body.
 Seek medical advice if your periods suddenly stop for more than 90 days, your periods become irregular after having been regular, you bleed for more than seven days, you bleed more heavily than usual (soaking through more than one pad or tampon every hour), or you bleed at random times between periods.